|SIYE Time:5:30 on 18th June 2018|

 “If not me,” I said shrugging, “Then my wand.”

 I hit him with my Bat-Bogey Hex.
-I had mastered it finally, and it was very effective.
+I had mastered it finally, and it was impressively efficient.
 I won’t lie, it was rather a gruesome sight to see Draco Malfoy being attacked by his own bogeys but neither of us looked away.
-In fact we laughed, it almost seemed impossible to laugh at a time like that but there we were; I started to feel like there was hope again, even though I knew we were running out of time.
-He ran away screaming and I was impressed with my own magic, I felt smug and proud, but I didn’t show it.
+In fact, we laughed, it almost seemed impossible to laugh at a time like that but there we were; He ran away screaming and I was surprised with my own magic, I felt smug.

 “Hurry!”
 We rushed out the door and down the corridors, past hundreds of students watching in wonder as we went.
-I was so glad that finally I was part of the scene rather than starring in question from a distance like the people were then.
-When we made it out of the castle Harry and Hermione were still nowhere to be seen, but we did meet up with them near the outskirts of the forest.
+I was so proud that finally I was part of the scene rather than starring in question from a distance like the people were then.
+When we made it out of the castle Harry and Hermione were still nowhere to be seen, until we encountered them on the outskirts of the forest.